dogweather/forkful/content/en/c-sharp/data-formats-and-serialization/working-with-yaml.md

 weight: 41
 ---

-## What & Why?
-YAML, which stands for YAML Ain't Markup Language, is a human-readable data serialization format.
-Programmers often use it for configuration files, inter-process messaging, and data storage because of its simplicity and readability compared to other data formats like XML or JSON.

 ## How to:
 C# doesn't have built-in support for YAML, but you can easily work with YAML by using third-party libraries such as *YamlDotNet*.
 First, you need to install the YamlDotNet package: